Help » Default Entityclass Attributes

 • Visible - You can select here if an entity is visible in lists, on visualizations, and in reports.

 • Deleted - You can select if an entity is logically deleted here.
 You can undelete an entity via the recycle bin.
-If you want to remove an entity from the database, you first need to set an entity to Deleted.
+To remove an entity from the database, you must first set the entity to 'Deleted'.

 • Date Created - You can change the date an entity was created here.